Building A Budget With Allocations - All Flexibility Levels

 0.5 | 2 terms | 3.75 | 0.5 | $60/hour | 18 | $4,725 |

-Staffing Requirements and Menus of Options
+Staffing Requirements/Menu of Options

 Each high school will develop its own schedule for Twilight courses based on the guidance below.